-One of the major problems reported amongst African countries is the high rates of annual infant mortality1.
-At the global level, there is an average of 18 deaths per 1000 live births while the average in Africa is 28 deaths per live births2.
-Although Ghana has made significant progress in reducing neonatal mortality in the last decade going from 39.6 deaths per 100 live births in 2008 to 23.9 deaths per 1000 live births in 2018, the neonatal death rates are still high compared to what the United Nation Sustainable Development Goals (SDGs)3.
-A study was done in the Ashanti Region (the most populated region of the country4), which shows that out of 222 newborn babies, 115 of them do not survive past their first 28 days of life.
+One of the major problems reported amongst African countries is the high rates of annual infant mortality.
+Although Ghana has made significant progress in reducing neonatal mortality in the last decade going from 39.6 deaths per 100 live births in 2008 to 23.9 deaths per 1000 live births in 2018, the neonatal death rates are still high compared to what the United Nation SDG goals.
+A study was done in the Ashanti Region (the most populated region of the country2), which shows that out of 222 newborn babies, 115 of them do not survive past their first 28 days of life.
 These numbers represent only a small region of the country and reveal a bigger issue; the second biggest cause of newborn death is preterm birth.